Monthly Archives: February 2026

 A wooden box the size of a large wardrobe housed the organ keyboard, and our guide, who turned out to be the organist/choir director told us about the music (composed by an 18th century Portuguese composer) the organ, etc. She addressed the assembled audience in three languages: English, Portuguese, and Spanish.

-Organist/Choir direct speaking.
+Organist/Choir director speaking.
 The main cathedral is visible through the gilded grid behind her.

 Two young woman stood by, and after the organist finished talking, she sat down and they performed a couple more pieces by the same composer.